 8K resolution on an OLED TV?
 So far, only LG is really doing it (aside from the very premium BeoVision Harmony, which will set you back an even larger amount of cash).
 And we wish more firms did, because it's incredible.
 The picture quality is stunning, the colours and brightness are just what you'd expect from a high quality OLED and the audio output is impressive for such a slim set.

-If it's so good, why is it so far down our list?
+If it's so good, why isn't it at the top of our list?
 Sadly a TV this big comes with a big price tag too; you're looking at way north of £10,000 / $12,000 / AU$19,000 for the 77 inch, which is much more expensive than the other TVs on this list.

 If you can afford it (and if you have room for it), this is home entertainment heaven.
 Unlike its predecessor, this TV can be wall mounted, and the already impressive Alpha a9 processor has been upgraded with even better upscaling and tone mapping.
 There's also better surround sound support and a better depth of field to make the onscreen images more lifelike.
 Four ports with HDMI 2.1 support are the icing on the cake.